AshwinDeshpande96/option_pricing/_posts/bayesian-statistics/2025-08-29-distributions.markdown

 <div id='gamma'></div>

 Gamma is a generalization of the the exponential distribution for *multiple* events in a poisson process or the sum of independent exponential random variables.
 For example, gamma can be used to model the amount time before n customers to arrive $Y = \sum_{i=1}^{n} X_{i}$ or the amount of rainfall in a reservoir during a rain-storm, if you think of rainfall as a series of independent events.
 There are two parameters to a Gamma distribution shape $\alpha = n$ and scale $\beta = \lambda$.
 A smaller $\alpha$ corresponds to a more right-skewed distribution, this is suitable for an application such as measuring rainfall in a reservoir since small amounts of rainfall are more common and heavy storms rare.
 As $\alpha$ increases the gamma distribution resembles a normal distribution.
-If $Y$ follows a exponential distribution we write $Y \sim \text{Gamma}(\alpha, \beta)$.
+If $Y$ follows a gamma distribution we write $Y \sim \text{Gamma}(\alpha, \beta)$.

 The gamma probability density function answers questions such what is the probability of seeing large rare events.
 Example: the probability of seeing a heavy storm.
 The pdf for gamma is given by: